LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>18</sup> Though while he lived he blessed his soul: and [men] will praise thee, when thou doest well to thyself.
 <sup>19</sup> He shall go to the generation of his fathers; they shall never see light.
 <sup>20</sup> Man [that is] in honour, and understandeth not, is like the beasts [that] perish.

 ## Chapter 50

+> _A Psalm of Asaph._

-<sup>1</sup> «A Psalm of Asaph.» The mighty God, [even] the LORD, hath spoken, and called the earth from the rising of the sun unto the going down thereof.
+<sup>1</sup> The mighty God, [even] the LORD, hath spoken, and called the earth from the rising of the sun unto the going down thereof.
 <sup>2</sup> Out of Zion, the perfection of beauty, God hath shined.
 <sup>3</sup> Our God shall come, and shall not keep silence: a fire shall devour before him, and it shall be very tempestuous round about him.
 <sup>4</sup> He shall call to the heavens from above, and to the earth, that he may judge his people.